canonical/checkbox/checkbox-ng/docs/nested-test-plan.rst

         foo_tp_part2

-Note: Always keep the ``include`` section (even empty) as this field is mandatory and validation would failed otherwise (and the test plan never loaded by checkbox)
+Note: Always keep the ``include`` section (even empty) as this field is mandatory and validation would fail otherwise (and the test plan would never be loaded by checkbox)

 The jobs execution order is: